-Early in 1885, public spirited citizens led by George Whitwell Parsons, formed a Tombstone Library Association to raise money for and open up a public library.
+Early in 1885, public-spirited citizens, led by George Whitwell Parsons, formed a Tombstone Library Association to raise money to open a public library.
 The association held several "entertainments" during March and April of 1885.
 An admission charge of 50 cents allowed citizens to dance, drink lemonade and socialize while contributing to a worthy cause.

 On April 30, 1885, the Tombstone Public Library opened in Library Hall with George Parsons acting as the first librarian.
 Hours were from 6:00 to 9:00 PM every evening excluding holidays.
-George spent much of his time raising additional money, procuring books and organizing and setting up a system for checking out and returning books.
-In a little more than a week the library was running smoothly and was popular with the citizens of Tombstone.
+George spent much of his time raising additional money, procuring books, organizing them, and setting up a system for checking out and returning books.
+In a little more than a week, the library was running smoothly and was popular with the citizens of Tombstone.
 The location of Library Hall has not been determined, but may have been on Fremont Street.

 The economic life of Tombstone depended on the silver mines.
 An influx of water into the mines and falling silver prices seriously affected the economy and population of the town.
 With fewer people and lower incomes, a library was a luxury the town could not afford.
 No record has been found of what happened to the library's books and equipment.
 By 1905, a library had been formed in the Huachuca Water Company's office by the Men's Fortnightly Club.
 Were these the books that had belonged to the Library Association?
 No one knows.